-Relying upon pain numbing medications on a regular basis for headaches is not justified if you know about the latest research and alternative treatments that are available to you.
+- Relying upon pain numbing medications on a regular basis for headaches is not justified if you know about the latest research and treatments that are available to you.
+Over 70% of patients who use alternative therapies never informed their medical providers that they used such therapies?
 Over 70% of patients who use alternative therapies never informed their medical providers that they used such therapies?

-Common types of headaches include: Migraine, Tension Type, Cervicogenic.
-Contrary to popular belief, migraine is not just a bad headache.
+Migraine: Contrary to popular belief, migraine is not just a bad headache.
 It’s an extremely incapacitating collection of neurological symptoms that usually includes a severe throbbing recurring pain on one side of the head.
-It’s often accompanied by nausea, vomiting, and extreme sensitivity to light and sound.
+It’s often accompanied by nausea, vomiting and extreme sensitivity to light and sound.

 What Happens During a Migraine?

 22% of the participants reported more than a 90% reduction of their migraines.

 50% more participants reported significant improvement in the intensity of the migraines.

 After one week of treatment 75% of the subjects reported complete relief of headache.They also noted a significant increase in cervical ROM and a reduction of dizziness.

 “Spinal manipulation was as effective as a well established and efficacious treatment (amitriptyline), and on the basis of a benign side effects profile, it should be considered a treatment option for patients with frequent migraine headaches.